TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 The parser has these properties:

-* a relatively long start-up cost when it's loading the models (see the server mode to prevent model reloading)
+* a long start-up cost when it's loading the models (see the server mode to prevent model reloading)
-* memory-hungry (this is on our todo, bear with us)
 * very fast when parsing large documents because of the mini-batch style of computing
 * efficient use of GPU, about 5x faster than the previous Finnish-dep-parser (which could not use GPU for anything)
 * transparent passing through metadata